M. S. Fernando

 Mahagamage Samson Fernando, (එම්. එස්. ප්රනාන්දු; 4 March 1936 - 9 April 1994) was a Sri Lankan singer and musician.
 He is a major player in the development of Baila music and was widely popular among Sri Lankan audiences commonly referred to as the "Baila Chakkrawarthi" (Baila emperor).

 Personal life

 Fernando was born on 4 March 1936 in Moratuwa to Laron Fernando and Lilee Gomes as the eldest child of the family.
 He attended St. Anthony's College, Wattala and Christ Church College, Dehiwela.
 He had three younger sisters and one younger brother.

-Fernando was married to Tulin Fernando and had 7 Children: Susil, Telina, Shantha, Sarath, Sujitha, Sujeewa and Sunimal.
-Fernando also has 17 Grandchildren.
+Fernando was married to Tulin Fernando and they had seven children: Susil, Telina, Shantha, Sarath, Sujitha, Sujeewa and Sunimal.
+He also has 17 grandchildren.